 - The Dune series purportedly received a number of prequels, pre-prequels, interquels, midquels, and finally sequels written by the original author's son Brian Herbert and the inimitable Kevin J. Anderson.
 Their reception is famously summed up in this Penny Arcade strip.

 - The Wonderful Wizard of Oz has 39 official sequels (all together making up "The Famous Forty"), 26 of which were written by other authors after L. Frank Baum's death.
 The unofficial sequels number in the hundreds - Wicked is just the most famous of them.

 - All Public Domain Characters.
 This plus the First Law of Resurrection means that Dracula will never stay in the ground.

-- The estate of Arthur Conan Doyle has recently approved one such attempt.
+- The estate of Arthur Conan Doyle has approved one such attempt at a new Sherlock Holmes novel.
 In this case, it's by Anthony Horowitz.

 - Of course, given the above point about Public Domain Characters, people were coming up with new adventures for Holmes and Watson long before this.
 At least one has sardonically parodied this by noting that if Dr. John Watson wrote everything that has been published purporting to be a newly discovered Sherlock Holmes case, then he would have been among the most prolific authors to have ever lived.

 - Another noteworthy example is the Enola Holmes books, which stars Sherlock's irrepressible younger sister, whom he managed to never mention in all his adventures.